 Cooking with milk thistle

-We always have some whole-wheat or gluten-free pasta in the kitchen; whatever the season and weather, it never fails.
+We always have some whole-wheat or gluten-free pasta in the kitchen.
+Whatever the season and weather, it never fails!
 While we love a classic Italian pasta recipe, it’s also fun to experiment with contemporary ways of eating it.
 Pasta is such a simple, versatile, and flavourful way to include green-eating ingredients.
-They have become a regular part of our lifestyle and menus.